opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 ### Client usage

-In this section we will demonstrate examples using OpenLayers, QGIS, and pygeoap.
+In this section we will demonstrate examples using OpenLayers, QGIS.

 #### OpenLayers